Cavity- Symptoms, Causes, Risk Factors and Prevention

 Cavities are permanently damaged areas that form into tiny gaps or holes in the hard surface of your teeth.
 Cavities, also known as caries or tooth decay, are caused by a combination of factors, including bacteria in your mouth, frequent snacking, sipping sugar beverages, and failing to clean your teeth.

 Cavities and tooth decay are among the most common health problems in the world.
-They are common particularly in children, adolescents and older adults.
-But whoever has teeth can get cavities, even infants.
+They are particularly common in children, adolescents, and older adults.
+However, anyone with teeth can get cavities, including infants.
+Therefore, many children at a young age get their most natural looking dentures to maintain their oral health.

 If cavities aren’t treated they get bigger and affect your teeth’s deeper layers.
 They can lead to serious toothache, infection, and loss of dentures.
 Daily dental appointments, and good brushing and flossing practices are your best cavity and tooth decay defense.